sipgate-io/sipgateio-node/README.md

 ##### Sending a response

-For composing an XML response from withing a callback function our library offers a convenient response builder:
+For composing an XML response from withing a callback function our library offers a convenient response interface:

 ```typescript
 interface WebhookResponseInterface {